samuelroland/jamcraft/docs/REPORT.md

 Here’s what we’ll explore with gRPC:

-- **Bidirectional Streaming:** Both clients and the server will continuously send and receive updates, making collaboration instant.
+- Bidirectional Streaming: Real-time collaboration is all about instant feedback.
+With gRPC, changes like moving a sample or editing a timeline are streamed directly to all connected clients.
-- **Concurrent Streams:** Multiple users will connect simultaneously, testing how gRPC handles the load.
+- Concurrent Streams: Multiple users will connect simultaneously, testing how gRPC handles the load.
-- **High Throughput:** We’ll push thousands of operations per second to measure latency and see how far we can go.
+- High Throughput**:** We’ll push thousands of operations per second to measure latency and see how far we can go.
-- **Protobuf Flexibility:** As we evolve our features, we’ll test how easy it is to add fields without breaking existing functionality.
+- Protobuf Flexibility: As we evolve our features, we’ll test how easy it is to add fields without breaking existing functionality.
-- **Security:** We'll implement encryption (TLS/SSL) and explore token-based authentication for user sessions.
+- Security**:** We'll implement encryption (TLS/SSL) and explore token-based authentication for user sessions.

 ## **Features**

 ### **User Stories**

-1. As a user, I want to upload sound samples to a global library so that everyone can use them.
+1. As a user, I want to upload my own sound samples to a global library so that others can use them.
-2. As a user, I want to browse the global library to find samples to add to the project.
+2. As a user, I want to browse and search the global library to find samples I can use in the project.
-3. As a user, I want to arrange sound samples on shared timelines so that I can create music with others.
+3. As a user, I want to arrange sound samples on shared timelines to create collaborative music.
-4. As a user, I want to cut and edit sound samples on the timeline so that I can make fine adjustments.
+4. As a user, I want to trim, cut, and move sound samples so that I can customize the arrangement.
-5. As a user, I want to see other users’ mouse cursors moving in real time so that I know who’s doing what.
+5. As a user, I want to see other users’ mouse cursors in real time so that I know who’s interacting with what.
-6. As a user, I want to join a shared session after choosing my username so that I can contribute.
+6. As a user, I want to join the session by choosing a username so that I can participate.
-7. As a user, I want to delete or move samples on the timeline so that I can adjust the arrangement.
+7. As a user, I want to delete or modify samples on any track so that I can fix mistakes.
-8. As a user, I want the application to save the project state so that I don’t lose my work if I disconnect.
+8. As a user, I want the app to save the current project state so that progress isn’t lost if I disconnect.

-### **Application Features**
+### Core Features

- The main feature is the shared timeline, where everyone sees the same project and can make changes in real time.
-Each user’s mouse cursor is tracked and displayed, making collaboration more intuitive.
-There will also be basic editing tools for trimming and splitting samples.

-The application is designed for one shared session where everyone connects together.
-This keeps it simple while focusing on the real-time aspect of collaboration.
-Users choose a name before joining, making the session personal and easy to identify who’s working on what.
+* A shared repository where users can upload and browse sound samples.
+Preloaded samples make it easy to get started.
+* Tracks are shared, and updates are synchronized live using gRPC.
+* Users can move, trim, and delete samples to refine their tracks.
+* See everyone’s cursor in real time to enhance collaboration.
+* Playful Simplicity: JamCraft is a sandbox, not a studio.
+It’s about fun, not perfection.

 ### **Nice to Haves**

-If time permits, we’d like to add features like user-specific permissions (e.g., locking tracks so only some users can edit them), advanced editing tools like fade-in/out, and the ability to save multiple sessions or projects.
-Another cool feature could be live audio chat, but that’s a stretch goal.
+If time allows, we’d love to explore:

+- Advanced editing tools like fade-ins, effects, or reverse playback.
+- User-specific permissions (e.g., locking a timeline track).
+- Support for multiple sessions and the ability to export finished projects.
+- Live chat.

 ## **Architecture**